Skip to content

 Tap to check the answer!

-Answer: to (と)
+Answer: To (と)

-You are listing everything you ate.
+You are listing exactly what you ordered.

-Answer: ya (や)
+Answer: Ya (や)

 “Nado” (etc.) is a big hint to use “Ya”.